Secondary car insurance can benefit anyone who would like another person to have access to their vehicle.

 Note that a named driver is different to the main driver as the main driver is the person who will be doing most of the driving.

 It’s usually cheaper to add a named driver to your policy when you are renewing your car insurance.
-If you’re adding a named driver during the term of your existing policy, this change is known as a mid-term adjustment (MTA) and there will usually be an admin fee to pay, often between £15 and £30.
+If you’re adding a named driver during the term of your existing policy, this change is known as a mid-term adjustment (MTA) and there may be an admin fee to pay, often between £15 and £30.

-Keep in mind that insurers must notify the Motor Insurance Database of any changes so that if the police check you are insured you won’t be stopped thanks to out of date information.
+Keep in mind that insurers must notify the Motor Insurance Database of any changes so that if the police check you are insured you won’t be stopped thanks to out-of-date information.
 Insurers have to do this to strict timescales so it’s important to request an MTA immediately if you want to add a named driver.

 Any changes to your premium cost will then depend on factors such as: